pabramowska/31_days_of_coding/README.md

 # 31_days_of_coding
-The challenge in March 2022 from instagram.com/datascientistdiarypl/
+The challenge was created by @datascientistdiarypl on instagram instagram.com/datascientistdiarypl/ Every day till end of March '22 I will be adding solutions to the codding_challenge file.